"I offer people a vessel with which they are to keep

 “When I visited the artist who was painting the image, and saw that it was not as beautiful as Jesus is, I felt very sad, but I hid this deep in my heart. (…) Mother Superior stayed in town to attend to some matters while I returned home alone.
 I asked myself, is it as beautiful as You are?
 Then I heard these words: neither in the beauty of the colour, nor in the brush lies the greatness of this image, but in My grace” (Diary, 313).

-From this conversation emanates the honesty of the person gifted with a supernatural grace, who saw - in her mystical experiences - the beauty of the resurrected Saviour.
+From this conversation emanates the honesty of the person gifted with a supernatural grace, who saw – in her mystical experiences – the real beauty of the resurrected Saviour.

 Thanks to the efforts of Father Sopoćko, on April 26-28, 1935, the image of the Merciful Saviour, displayed in the window of a gallery near to the chaplet of the Mary, Mother of Mercy at the Gate of Dawn in Vilnius, was for the first time venerated publically during the festive ceremony ending the Jubilee of the 1900th anniversary of the Redemption of the World.
 On the final day of the celebrations – it was the first Sunday after Easter – the service was attended by Sister Faustina.
 The homily on the Divine Mercy was delivered by Father Sopoćko, just as requested by Lord Jesus.